Operations around the world

 The requirement for a Puma deployment in Belize (formally British Honduras) was more prolonged lasting nearly 20 years.
 1563 (tactical support) flight was formed with two Puma from 33 Squadron in 1975.
 After Belize achieved independence in 1981 the UK maintained a deterrent force in the country to protect it from invasion by Guatemala.
 Pumas provided much need troop transport over the dense tropical jungle, they were known to have supported several SAS operations along the Guatemalan border during the height of the conflict.
 The British Force Belize (BFB) detachment had also included a force of Harrier jets.

 Master Crewman Alan Bosworth who joined 33 Squadron in 1982 and is now an auxiliary recalls his time in Belize; “We re-supplied the troops to very remote locations and OP's (Observation Posts) and also CASEVAC”.
-In those days it was before the GPS system had been introduced to aid navigation; “Then we used the old fashioned heading and time system using a stop-watch, and after say three minutes and 30 seconds look down to where there should be a clearing”.
+In those days it was before the GPS system had been introduced to aid navigation; “Then we used the old fashioned heading and time system using a stop-watch and after say three minutes and 30 seconds look down to where there should be a clearing”.

 As with most Puma deployments to areas of conflict the aircraft was available for humanitarian relief.
 Belize has the second largest barrier reef with lots of tropical islands and a good place for tourists.
 Master Crewman Bosworth recalled one incident involving of all people an American Greek Orthodox priest who was on holiday.
 “We were alerted to this chap who had a heart attack on one of the islands; we scrambled, picked him up and got him to a hospital within the hour”.
 Without such a quick response it would have been many hours before a sailing boat could have collected him.